wqyeo/ScamDataAnalysis/Coding_Style.md

 Variables/functions names should be clear.
 Anyone reading the code later should know what the variable/function is for.
 Avoid generic names such as `p`, `var1`, `tmp`, `flag`, etc.

-For clarity as well, avoid vague abbreviations, single-letter names, and acronyms, in both texts and variables/functions names:
+For clarity as well, avoid vague abbreviations and single-letter names, in both texts and variables/functions names:
-- `stats` -> `statistics`
-- `config` -> `configurations`
 - `k, v` -> `key, value`

-It is better for an object to have a longer name, than a vague confusing name.
+As a rule of thumb, it is better for an object to have a longer name, than a vague confusing name.

 ## **Spacing**